 U.S. 190 provides one of two routes joining Baton Rouge with areas west of the Atchafalaya River.
 The four-lane divided highway stays north of I-10, meet Louisiana 415 at Lobdell Station and cross the Mississippi River on a dual road/railroad cantilever-style bridge.
 Following Airline Highway east from the Mississippi River Bridge, U.S. 190 combines with U.S. 61 south from Scenic Highway (U.S. 61-190 Busines) along an expressway through to Plank Road.
 The two overlap 6.6 miles southeast to Florida Boulevard, where U.S. 190 overtakes U.S. 190 Business along the arterial east to Denham Springs.

-Florida Blvd / Florida St / River Rd / 3rd St / Chippewa St / Scenic Hwy
+Florida Boulevard / Florida Street / Chippewa Street / Scenic Highway

-Florida Street leads U.S. 61-190 Business through the business district to River Road, where they turn north along the Mississippi River toward the State Capitol area.
+U.S. 61-190 Business previously looped west from I-110 into the Baton Route Business District.
+AASHTO approved an LADOTD application for the relocation of the bannered routes onto a 2.5 mile section of I-110 north from Florida Street to Chippewa Street on May 21, 2019.
+The US highways formerly followed Florida Street west to River Road, where they turned north along the Mississippi River toward the State Capitol area.
 River Road runs along the west side of state offices to North 3rd Street before curving eastward by the petroleum complex along Chippewa Street.
-Chippewa Street leads the business route to within one block of I-110, where the two routes again turn north along Scenic Highway.
+Chippewa Street returned the business route to within one block of I-110, where the two routes turned north along Scenic Highway.
 Scenic Highway separates the oil refineries from the mostly vacant residential street grid north through to a compact cloverleaf interchange with U.S. 61 and U.S. 190 (Airline Highway).

 U.S. 61 and 190 originally partitioned through Baton Rouge with the mainline signed with Bypass banners.
 Prior to 1951, U.S. 65 ran concurrently with U.S. 61 south from Natchez, Mississippi to New Orleans, Louisiana.
 The business route through the capital city was also signed as a bannered route for U.S. 65.